BioNGFF/.github/profile/README.md

 ### Current Focus area

 We currently focus on
-* building a [Web Viewer](https://github.com/BioNGFF/biongff-viewer) to support multi-modal imaging data available as OME-Zarr
+* building a [Web Viewer](https://github.com/BioNGFF/biongff-viewer) to support multi-modal imaging data available as OME-Zarr.
+* building a [Java script library] to simplify the rendering of OME-Zarr images.
 * building tools to import public OME-Zarr datasets into [OMERO](https://www.openmicroscopy.org/omero/), a well-established data management platform.
 * working on the [OME-NGFF specification](https://github.com/ome/ngff).
 * working on Python libraries: